-The Air Quality SPD adopted by Coventry City Council in 2019, provides guidance for development proposals and is relevant to Transport.
+Air Quality SPD which provides guidance for development proposals and is relevant to Transport.
 The SPD states that consideration must be given to the air quality impacts associated with proposed development and that mitigation should be incorporated from an early design stage.